Lambdauv/KeysightInstruments.jl/README.md

 ## To do
 - Complete wrapping functions `DAQbufferPoolConfig` and `DAQbufferGet`
 - Load libraries (`*.dll` for windows or `*.so` for linux)
+- Serious debugging required since definitions in the product manual and the actual code doesn't match.